 With a palatial pad at our disposal – we were staying in student accommodation, complete with our own bathroom and kitchen – our time in Barcelona was chilled to say the least.

-Most of our time was spent wandering up and down La Rambla, dodging dorky tourists and street performers while hunting for the perfect Barcelona magnet.
+Most of our time was spent wandering up and down La Rambla, dodging dorky tourists and street performers while

 With the first test of the Ashes in play, a lot of our time was also spent frequenting the various Irish pubs of the city, drinking beer and cheering on Ricky Ponting and Co with all the other Aussies who were also in Barcelona.
 Side note: Is there anyone actually left in Australia?
 Or have all the bogans left our shores on a mass 'embarrass Australia' mission?